FAQs

 • What are the advantages of equipment with variable speed fans?

-Variable-speed fans operate on a simple principle: they can spin at different speeds depending on your home's heating and cooling needs.
+Variable-speed fans operate on a simple principle: they are able to spin at different speeds depending on the heating and cooling needs of your home.
 Usually, they operate at lower speeds, delivering a steady, reliable stream of warm or cool air to your home.
 This helps control humidity levels, utility costs, and system noise.
-When conditions become more extreme, the fan speed increases so that the system can meet increased demand, guaranteeing that your comfort needs will be met on even the hottest days or coldest nights.
+When conditions become more extreme, the fan speed increases so that the system can meet increased demand, guaranteeing that on even the hottest days or coldest nights, your comfort needs will be met.
+We're proud to provide reliable and efficient equipment for heating and air conditioning in Santee, CA.

-• How does 2-Stage heating or cooling work?
+• How does two-stage heating or cooling work?

 Share by: